-Or the egoist might say that the soldier does this in order to go to heaven and that the pleasure of this outweighs the pain of leaping on the grenade.
+Or the egoist might say that the soldier does this in order to go to heaven - and that the pleasure of this outweighs the pain of leaping on the grenade.
 But the soldier might be an atheist - or might be a theist who does not have the (somewhat implausible) view that jumping on the grenade is required to go to heaven.

-The egoist's hypotheses might describe some acts of apparent heroism - but it seems implausible to think that they describe all of them.
+The egoist's hypotheses (that the action was done for the sake of a better afterlife or to avoid guilt) might describe some acts of apparent heroism - but it seems implausible to think that they describe all of them.

-Or consider the un-heroic act of holding open a door for someone in the rain.
+Example 2: Consider the un-heroic act of holding open a door for someone in the rain, or giving a stranger a cab in a big city.